pclubiitk/pclub.in/2019-07-30-introlecturey19.md

 ## Arrays

-Now for some creative arrays!!
+Now for some adorable arrays!

 ```python
 a=[]